hit1403/Task_proj/README.md

-Technology used :       python 3.6 above
+Technology used :       python 3.6 above and
                         PyQt6